Frequently Asked Questions

 Currently, there are two mandatory residency requirements, with a third residency strongly encouraged.
 The first session is a one day orientation to the school nurse track, in mid-May, at the Lancaster campus.
-The second mandatory session is a two or five day residency for the conflict course (depending on the course enrolled in) during a summer session.
+The second mandatory session is a two or five day residency for the conflict course, depending on the course selected.
+(See curriculum plan.)

 The residency session is a day and half orientation in early August, to the entire MSN program, at the Harrisonburg campus.
 This residency is strongly encouraged but not mandatory.
 If a student cannot attend this residency, the student must attend the NURS 501 Sacred Covenant course orientation synchronously, usually held on Friday afternoon of the August orientation session.